alexbarton/backup-script/README.md

-On a suitable target file systems (see `target` variable), this script can generate generations using snapshots: the script creates a new snapshot named with the timestamp for each generation inside of the system directory inside of the target directory.
+On a suitable target file systems (see `target` variable), this script can generate generations using snapshots: the script creates a new snapshot named with the time stamp for each generation inside of the system directory inside of the target directory.

 Supported file systems are: